How to create links in HTML

 Using the rel attribute in links of HTML

-Another important <a> tag attribute is “rel” that stands for relevance.
+Another important <a> tag attribute is “rel” which stands for relevance.
 This attribute is specific to search engines to tell them the relevance of that link to the current web page.

 The default value of rel = follow.
-That means the target link should get some link juice or power for SEO (in eyes of Google or may be other search engines)
+That means the target link should get some link juice or power for SEO (in the eyes of Google or maybe other search engines)

 The other value is “nofollow” which means you are not offering any link juice or endorsing the target link.